balena-io-experimental/pixel-buddy/README.md

 # second-screen
-Create a dedicated second screen to share moments that are meaningful to you.
+Create a dedicated display to view shared moments that are meaningful to you.

 ![](https://raw.githubusercontent.com/balena-io-playground/second-screen/master/images/device1b.jpg)